How Wave.space offers seamless Bitcoin to Euro Conversion

 BITCOIN TO BANK ACCOUNT WITH COINSNAP: HOW IT WORKS

 Coinsnap does not perform Bitcoin‑to‑fiat conversion directly.
-Instead, it integrates with Bringin, Strike, and DFX.
+Instead, it integrates with Wave, Bringin, Strike, and DFX.

 The flow is simple: